Maintenance and Bots

 - no custody of user funds

-- simplest integration surface (agent owns positions and rewards)
+- direct integration surface (agent owns positions and rewards)

 Recommended tooling: